Graphql

 GraphQL is not supported over WebSocket.

 Access the GraphQL endpoint at http://<HOST>:<PORT>/graphql.
-Configure <HOST> and <PORT> using and .
+Configure <HOST> and <PORT> using graphql-http-host and graphql-http-port.
 The default endpoint is http://127.0.0.1:8547/graphql.

 GraphQL requests with cURL